 Simply put, HRV is the time difference between two successive heartbeats.
 The variations between consecutive heartbeats in the moment length of peaks assist us to calculate HRV.

 HRV, which is also known as ‘cycle length variability’, ‘RR variability’, and ‘heart period variability is a reliable marker for physiological factors that directly affect heart rhythms.
 It reflects the heart's ability to adapt to changing circumstances - stress, exercise, and disease - by balancing the regulation of the autonomic nervous system which controls body functions such as breathing, heartbeat, and digestion.
 An elevated heart rate variability is related to good health and elevated levels of fitness.
 A lower heart rate variability can be an indication of many health-related issues such as hypertension, diabetes, obesity, and other cardiovascular issues.

 Chronic stress can seriously affect general health and productivity and can be easily seen in HRV data.
 Restoring equilibrium in such circumstances is essential for a healthy lifestyle.

 Athletes use HRV to assess their efficiency due to the immediate effect of physical activity on variation in heart rate.
 Chronic overtraining often leads to physiological and psychological symptoms that weaken performance and may delay full recovery for weeks or more.

 Monitoring heart rate variability gives us thorough insights into strength and fatigue.

 How does it work?

 HRV describes fluctuations in continuous heart rate intervals for an average pulse over a period of time.
 HRV is particularly affected by the autonomic nervous system which includes the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).

 SNS mobilizes the body's hormones and nerves to quickly respond to exercise, stress, and "combat situations", allowing a person to respond quickly in, for example, dangerous situations.
 Here, the heart rhythm becomes very regular, with a lower HRV as a result.

 Conversely, PNS has a slowing effect on heart rate, which helps the body save energy.
 This system plays a major role in the body's attempts to establish equilibrium, including digestion and glandular activity.
-Here, the heart rhythm becomes more aware for the ongoing body processes and a bit irregular, leading to a higher HRV.
+Here, the heart rhythm becomes more aware of the ongoing body processes and a bit irregular, leading to a higher HRV.